Cold Lake Air Show 2020

 Civilian Static Aircraft Ground Display

-Private plane owners wishing to be a part of the ground static display for the 2020 Cold Lake Air Show may submit their request by clicking here.
+Private plane owners wishing to be a part of the ground static display for the 2022 Cold Lake Air Show may submit their request (coming soon).
 Limited spots are available and all applications will be reviewed by the Air Show Committee to select a broad range of aircraft types.
 The owners of the selected aircraft will receive four free tickets to the Air Show.

 Length: 24 m